-- Sorry, no one acting in the capacity of Show Secretary or Judge at an FSS Open Show, or any member of his immediate household or immediate family, can participate.
+- No one acting in the capacity of Show Secretary or Judge at an FSS Open Show, any member of their immediate household or immediate family, can participate.

 Classes are organized by the age of the puppy (4-6 months; 6-9 months; and 9-12 months), and there is an Open Class for more mature dogs.
 There are also Bred-By-Exhibitor Classes for owners who bred their dog themselves.
 At most events, classes are separated by gender.

-Before you go, make sure your dog walks well on a leash while he is on your left side; that he’s comfortable with other dogs and people; and that he’s been recently cleaned and groomed.
+Before you go, make sure your dog walks well on a leash while they are on your left side; that they are comfortable with other dogs and people; and that they have been recently cleaned and groomed.

 Find an Event